 - Micro Filling Systems bottler filler (counter pressure, but can be used without counter pressure).

 - Wire Storage Containers.

-- MTF thread on using dividers/support beams to stack bottles in wire containers.
+- MTF thread on using dividers/support beams to stack bottles in wire containers by Ryan Fields.

 Efficient label makers starting at around $1500 USD.